 PE Passport is not followed for our dance curriculum.
-One of our PE leads, who has enhanced responsibility for dance, has considered coverage, progression and specific dance skills - using the National Curriculum and also the skill and knowledge coverage from PE Passport, to design the dance curriculum.
+One of our PE leads has enhanced responsibility for dance and has considered coverage, progression and specific dance skills - using the National Curriculum and also the skill and knowledge coverage from PE Passport.
+This process was supported by a dance specialist.
 Over the course of each year, children will be taught a series of different units of dance by their class teacher.
-Dance is taught each alternative half term and we aim to have a balance between which year groups are being taught dance per half term and which are being taught gymastics, to ensure appropriate hall space.
+Dance is taught each alternative half term and we aim to have a balance between which year groups are being taught dance per half term and which are being taught gymnastics, to ensure appropriate hall space.
 The dance units are age appropriate and develop the skills and confidence to perform individually and collaboratively with others.
-The lessons are taught sequentially, building on prior skills and understanding.
+The lessons are taught seguentially, building on prior skills and understanding of the "ASDR" approach to choreographing a dance (Action, Space, Dynamic, Relationship).
 The lessons are designed to develop the children's flair and precision.
-A small number of dance units have links to the wider curriculum: 'How does Nigeria compare to the UK' (Year 2), 'Is tourism Spain's biggest industry?'
-(Year 3) and 'Why was World War II a significant event?'
-(Year 5).
+A small number of dance units have links to the wider curriculum: 'How does Nigeria compare to the UK' (Year 2) links to the 'Rhythm, beat, pulse & unison through Nigerian Bata dance' unit; 'Is tourism Spain's biggest industry?'
+(Year 3) links to the 'Moving with Control through Flamenco' unit and 'Why was World War II a significant event?'
+(Year 5) links to 'Range of Movement Patterns through Charleston, Lindy Hop and Lambeth Walk' unit.
+We ensure our SEND children access PE with the appropriate level of challenge and support.
+All SEND children will access the curriculum through the SEND adaptations made to the unit plans.
+All of our SEND children (and within our Universal Offer) have access to the appropriate equipment, which is adapted to suit their learning.
+Our most complex SEND children (Pupils with an EHCP) have 1:1 support, who will assist them to access the curriculum where appropriate.